cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 - Overloading Constructors

-A class can have multiple constructors as long as they have different method signatures.
+A class can have multiple constructors as long as they have different method signatures.\
-Two constructors must have different parameters in order to be overloaded.
+Two constructors must have different parameters in order to be overloaded.\
+Constructors can be called only by writing new before the name of the constructor.\
+this() has one special rule you need to know.
+If you choose to call it, the this() call must be the first noncommented statement in the constructor.

+- Final Fields

+**The constructor is part of the initialization process, so it is allowed to assign final instance variables in it.**\
+By the time the constructor completes, all final instance variables must have been set.

+- Order of Initialization
+  1. **If there is a superclass, initialize it first.**
+  2. **Static variable declarations and static initializers in the order they appear in the file.**
+  3. **Instance variable declarations and instance initializers in the order they appear in the file.**
+  4. **The constructor.**

+Keep in mind that the four rules apply only if an object is instantiated.\
+The other two rules relate to instances and constructors.
+They have to wait until there is code to instantiate the object.

+## Encapsulating Data

 - Only the access modifier or optional specifiers are allowed before the return type.
 - optional specifiers are allowed in any order.